GenericViewModels/Generic.ViewModels/README.md

 The library **Generic.ViewModels** offers core MVVM functionality and adds generic view-models that are typically used showing lists of items and editing items.

+Add this link to your NuGet package feeds to use early versions of this library: https://pkgs.dev.azure.com/cninnovation/GenericViewModelsFeed/_packaging/GenericViewModels/nuget/v3/index.json

 ## Getting Started

 Please read the [documentation with samples](https://github.com/GenericViewModels/Generic.ViewModels-Documentation) for information about using the library.